xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 ---
 **Template Editor** is a tool of the {% link "Theme Tweaker" ref_2Kfe2OX6 %} addon that aims at editing the code of the template files (.twig and .html).
 Use it when you need to change the template (layout) elements (not a text description or a css code).

+{% note info %}
+As of the time of writing this article, the Template Editor tool is not available in X-Cart Cloud.
+{% endnote %}

 Let's consider some usecases that describe the **Template Editor** facilities.

 {% toc %}